-Walt Disney World theme parks have now been open for more than a month after a four-month closure due to the COVID-19 pandemic.
-I had the chance to visit EPCOT on opening day in July and, more recently, in August to get a feel for what it is like to visit this park during the phased reopening.
+Walt Disney World theme parks have now been for months after a four-month closure due to the COVID-19 pandemic.
 A visit to the theme parks may not be for everyone right now.
 You will need to decide when you’re comfortable returning.
 For those guests visiting during the phased reopening, click here for our overview and what you need to know.
 In this article, I’ll be focusing specifically on visiting EPCOT.
 Learn more below.

 1 – Health & Safety Measures

 Editor’s Note: Disney has announced they will phase out temperature screenings beginning May 16, 2021.

 When considering visiting Walt Disney World during the phased reopening and in our new reality, it’s important to understand the new health and safety measure in place at the theme parks.
 As with other parks, you’ll see health and safety signage in many locations that are hard to miss.
 There are hand-sanitizers and hand-washing stations for guests to use.
 There are markings on the ground to promote physical distancing where there could be a line or gathering of guests.
 In attraction queues where physical distancing is not possible, plastic barriers and screens have been put up.
 You’ll also notice plenty of Cast Members cleaning high-traffic areas.
 Some attraction ride vehicles are filled at a lower capacity.
 Some, such as Soarin’ Around the World, have plastic screens in place to separate groups.
 Disney cannot eliminate the risk of coronavirus, but they are doing everything they can to promote a safe environment, and we’ve heard nothing but praise for Disney on this point.
 Visiting the parks right now is a personal decision that you can make for your family but know that Disney is taking their role in this very seriously.